 It should be noted most of the Demon Races drain life energy from their victims (Wolfen rip the life force out of their body and drain it out through touch), but the Fangire are the only ones explicitly based off vampires.

-The are a couple more differences between this show's mythos and traditional vampire stories.
-Garlic has no effect on vampires (in the first episode, Mick mentions that "it tastes good on a pizza").
+There are a couple more differences between this show's mythos and traditional vampire stories.
+Garlic has no effect on vampires.
 Silver is toxic, but not immediately fatal.
 It will kill a vampire given sufficient time or amount.
 A stake through the heart paralyzes them, but remove the stake and they get better.
 Fire and decapitation still work, though.

 Fire was used during the Reign of Terror in France to weed out and eliminate vampires, as fire would instantly turn any part of the body coming in contact with it to ash, while a human would only get a nasty blister and charred skin.
 This explains the most common ways to execute people during that time: burning at the stake and the guillotine.
 It is revealed that the entire French royal family was made up of vampires.
 Those of that line can also resist fire.
 Lance was shown to be immune to it, and Coraline survived being in a room on fire.